-I see myself as a Luthier who builds for the love of music and, as David Freeman said, to chase sound.
+I see myself as a guitar builder who builds for the love of music and, as David Freeman said, to chase sound.

 Includes Neck/Truss Rod adjustment, action adjustment at nut and/or saddle, minor fret work (levelling and/or crowning), tighten tuner screws and nuts, lubricate tuning machines (where applicable), general clean up, restring.
 Customer supplies preferred strings or shop supplied at customer’s expense.